Skip to main content Freedom Frome Poverty Foundation

 After the spread of the Covid-19 disease, which started in early 2021, three surgical missions had to be cancelled.
 The funds that had been earmarked for these missions were used to provide the village of Jamkhed with materials for the prevention and treatment of Covid-19: oxygen, intravenous drugs, masks, and facilities for quarantine.
 The houses in the rural villages are very small and have only one room, so isolation is impossible.

 All our camps are held at Julia’s Hospital in Jamkhed, Maharashtra.
 Several hundred people have undergone surgery.
 The surgeries we do (perform or execute) help change the future of these people.
+For example, they can walk or regain the use of a hand lost in an accident.

 In addition, our pharmacists have worked with village pharmacists to improve the management of high-risk medicines to create algorithms and carts for using medicines in emergencies.
+We performed mostly orthopedic surgeries with the aim of restoring a person’s functionality to break the cycle of poverty.

-Bruno Mastropasqua Surgeon
+Bruno Mastropasqua: Surgeon

-Dr. Dwivedi Anaesthesiologist
+Dr. Jason: Anaesthesiologist

-Nathalie Deichendes Nurse
+Nathalie Deichendes: Nurse

-Alex Somma Communications
+Alex Somma: Communications

-Sabrina Sanzari Pharmacist
+Sabrina Sanzari: Pharmacist

-Vinod Dargan Project Manager
+Vinod Dargan: Project Manager

-Geneviève côté: Anaesthesiologist
+Geneviève Côté: Anaesthesiologist

 Nathalie Brisebois: Occupational Therapist